quityQ/ML2-Project/README.md

 [Here](https://www.youtube.com/playlist?list=PLwL7E8fRVEdc0tFJlm2AWYhu4ccMk_vDD) is a playlist covering the very basics of Dota 2.

 # Basic project setup
-## Running the project
-Follow the steps in Setup notebook to setup the project to run locally

 ## Data
 ### Player data